Run a search using a finder

 There are three types of finders in Devo.

-- Aliased finder: a finder that can be used to easily access those queries you use most frequently.
-You can create alternative tags, or aliases, for the tables and queries that you choose to include.
+- Aliased finder - a finder that can be used to easily access those searches you use most frequently.
+You can create alternative tags, or aliases, for the tables and searches that you choose to include.
 Check the Use the aliased finder article to know more about this type of finder.

 You can select the one you want to use as shown in the picture below.